andrewei/HomeConnector/README.md

 is defined in the GUI in the Server.

 ## Note:
-- The clients use the current time to synchronise, each client needs to be frequently synced via NTP.
+- The clients use the current time to synchronise, each client needs to be synced via NTP.
+I recommend setting up a local NTP server and sync the clients frequently to keep them in sync.
 - This project has no license at the moment.
 It will probably become an open-source project later when it is in a sharable state.
 Just contact me if you are interested in the project.